-$\triangle$ CAUTION: Unsaved information will be lost when the computer is shut down.
+△ CAUTION: Unsaved information is lost when the computer is shut down.

 The Shut down command closes all open programs, including the operating system, and then turns off the display and computer.

 Shut down the computer under any of the following conditions: